ColasGael/RL-chrome-dino/README.md

 ## Performances

-After 100 simulations, the AI achieves a highscore around: 1500.
+After 100 simulations (successive games), the AI achieves a highscore around: 1500.

 However the training is unstable.